 Consider a simple quadriceps stretch.

-Imagine how runners grab their toe or ankle and yanked it back toward the buttocks.
+Imagine how runners grab their toe or ankle and yank it back toward the buttocks.
 They believe that they are stretching the quadriceps.
 Even when the heel or ankle touches their buttocks, they continue to pull.
-In individuals who do not carry a lot of extra fat around the thighs, glutes and buttocks, those individuals who can run safely, when the heel touches the buttocks, the knee joint has reached its maximum natural healthy range.
+In individuals who do not carry a lot of extra fat around the thighs, glutes, and buttocks, those individuals who can run safely, when the heel touches the buttocks, the knee joint has reached its maximum natural healthy range.

 If all is well, you should not feel any stretch feeling at that point.
 However, you may feel the stretch if you continue pulling.
-This additional pull moves your knee joint out of its natural range of motion and stress the ligaments holding it in place.
+This additional pull moves your knee joint out of its natural range of motion and stresses the ligaments holding it in place.

 This is an example of how focusing on the feeling of the muscle can backfire on the joint.